leocl333/digitalLabNotebook/notes/Communicating.md

 1. Sciblogs, The Conversation

 Build a website:
-1. Everyone should build your own website - WIX
+1. Everyone should build your own website - weebly.com

 Talk to people EVERYWHERE and ANYWHERE.